fujihalab/erc721_token/README.md

 ## Upload contents to IPFS

-- Prepare images and metadata
+- Prepare images and metadata like [this](https://github.com/fujihalab/erc721_token/tree/main/chibanny_data)